jina-ai/rungpt/README.md

 )
 ```

+We also provide some advanced features to allow you to host your models cost-effectively:

+- **Offloading**: you can offload parts of the model to CPU to reduce the cost of inference.

+- **Quantization**: you can quantize the model to reduce the cost of inference.

 ## Serving Models

 You can serve your models with OpenGPT.
 To do so, you can use the `serve` command: